 Once you reach an agreement with your spouse, you simply need to submit all the appropriate documents to the court along with a document that spells out your agreements with your spouse.
 The document that does this is usually referred to as a Final Judgment of Dissolution of Marriage.
 This document explains how you and your spouse are dividing your marital property and debts, if any.
 It will also explain child support, visitation and custody.

 Through this website we provide a way to complete an agreed divorce 100% online.
-You must qualify to use this unique online service.
+You must qualify to use our online service.
 This website allows you to answer simple questions online and then receive all the necessary paperwork online.
 All the paperwork is drafted and prepared by a duly licensed Florida attorney.
 You and your spouse may then choose to sign and notarize the paperwork online and choose to have us E-file the paperwork for you.

 Alternatively, you can choose to file the paperwork yourself.
 You and your spouse simply sign and notarize it, then mail to the courthouse.
 All paperwork you receive via this website is prepared by a Florida family attorney.
 Do not trust just anyone to prepare your paperwork.
 The divorce judges in Florida are very particular and will dismiss your divorce case if you do not file the correct paperwork and/or fail to draft the paperwork properly.